Blog

 There is a clear structural difference between Montessori and regular schooling methods, and that is the freedom of the children.
 In a conventional environment, learning processes are controlled, where generally the teacher plays an important role while students follow a routine pattern.

-In contrast, the Montessori approach adopted in this study is characterized by direct observation of the child.
+In contrast, the Montessori method of teaching adopted in this study is characterized by direct observation of the child.
 The child selects a learning activity he/she wishes to engage in from a set number of available activities.

 Also, Montessori classroom organization encourages children to group according to their ages so that they learn from one another rather than the organization of classes in normal schools.
 These concepts are described in the diploma in Montessori teaching.